BCDevOps/platform-services/security/aporeto/tools/secops-utils/README.md

 This is a DevSecOps service that exports Aporeto policy for audit purposes periodically based on an OpenShift Container Platform (OCP) CronJob.

+**Implementation Notes**
+- The ansible playbook that is responsible for installing Aporeto also provides a method for implementing this CronJob within OpenShift.
+The instructions below can be used for manual installation if necessary.
+- Only one deployed instance of this is required since it backs up the entire Aporeto set of namespaces.
+There is no need to configure this within each cluster.

 # How it Works

 To record nightly exports of Aporeto policy this service has three components: